 Consider a cozy Louisiana getaway stay at the boutique Abita Springs Hotel.
-Open only one year, as of April 2019, the historic house lovingly provides five rooms—two standards, two suites, and one apartment for long term stays.
-US Gulf Coast Travel tip: whether or not you opt to stay at Abita Springs Hotel, check out the magnificent giant oaks across the street from the back entrance.
+The historic house lovingly provides five rooms—two standards, two suites, and one apartment for long term stays.
+McCool Travel tip: whether or not you opt to stay at Abita Springs Hotel, check out the magnificent giant oaks across the street from the back entrance.

 Fontainebleau State Park